jeffreykegler/old_kollos/notes/misc/strand.md

 The symbol `A` is called by *base symbol* of the nucleobases `A-L` and `A-R`.

-To extend the pre-strand grammar to a strand grammar, we also define pairs of 'nucleotide rules'.
+To extend the pre-strand grammar to a suffix grammar, we also define pairs of 'nucleotide rules'.
 In a pair of nucleotide rules, one of the pair is